Vindmn1234/NSF-funding-research-project-/README.md

     conda deactivate
     ```

-Either using base environment (make sure that the Python version is no older than 3.11) or creating a virtual environment, the next step is to install the packages required for this project, type the following command in the terminal:
+Either using base environment (make sure that the Python version is no earlier than 3.11) or creating a virtual environment, the next step is to install the packages required for this project, type the following command in the terminal:
 ```
 pip install --upgrade pip
 pip install -r requirements.txt